CovertLab/wcEcoli/docs/misc/add_new_gene.md

 Note: for the latter three scripts, the average value for each generation is plotted.
 In addition, three separate figures are created to encompass all generations, early generations (0-3), and late generations (4 and onwards).
 It is recommended to reference the late generation plots in your analysis, as the early generations may be impacted by the initialization process and may not be the most representative.

+ ---

+Sample Commands

+`python runscripts/manual/runParca.py --new-genes gfp`

+`python runscripts/manual/runSim.py --variant new_gene_expression 0 10 --generations 8`
+Note: The numbers after new_gene_expression must be integers.
+A different simulation will run for each value between the first and second specified numbers (inclusive).
+Note that for higher numbers, you may see `RuntimeError: GLP_EFAIL: Solver failure`.
+This is a representation of cell death, as this failure usually arises due to strain from insufficient cellular resources.

+`python models/ecoli/analysis/multigen/newGeneCounts.py`

+`python models/ecoli/analysis/variant/new_gene_histogram.py`

+`python models/ecoli/analysis/variant/doubling_time_histogram.py`